Eva813/linxly-nextjs/docs/code-review-workflow.md

 🔍 Claude Code Review completed!
 💡 Review the suggestions above before pushing.

-Do you want to continue with the push? (y/N):
+Do you want to continue with the push? (y/N): y
+✅ Code review completed!

+🏗️ Step 3/3: Production Build
+⏰ Running build (this may take a few minutes)...
+✅ Build successful!

+🎉 All checks passed!
+Ready to push.
+📊 Summary: ✅ Type-check → ✅ Code Review → ✅ Build
 ```

 ### 3. Pull Request 階段 (雲端自動)